-When purchasing the parquet oil, care should be taken to ensure that it is as solvent-free as possible, as it is better for the parquet and the indoor climate as well as for the environment.
+When purchasing parquet oil care should be taken to ensure that it is as solvent-free a product as possible, as this is better for the parquet and the room climate as well as for the environment.

 In principle, between curing and non-curing oils.
 Curing oils – also known as 2-component oils – contain synthetic resins that allow the oil to dry faster on the one hand and on the other hand, provide more resistance to the treated surface.
 Many of these parquet oils offer almost the same protection as a sealing of the soil.

-Non-curing oils or hard oils, on the other hand, usually consist of a mixture of different oils, such as linseed oil and walnut oil,and are considered to be particularly natural.
+Non-hardening oils or hard oils, on the other hand, usually consist of a mixture of different oils, e.g. linseed oil and walnut oil, and are regarded as particularly natural.

-The pores of the wood remain completely open, whereby a parquet oiled with hard oil ensures a particularly good air exchange in the room and also absorbs odours.
+The pores of the wood remain completely open, whereby a parquet floor oiled with hard oil ensures a particularly good exchange of air in the room and also absorbs odours.

 However, the surface of the parquet remains more sensitive to dirt and damage, which is why the floor should be additionally waxed afterwards.

-By combining certain oils and waxes, a thin layer is formed on the parquet, which closes the wooden pores to a certain degree and accordingly comes close to sealing in the basics.
+The combination of certain oils and waxes forms a thin layer on the parquet, which closes the wood pores to a certain degree and accordingly in the basic features comes close to a sealing.

 Thus, the air exchange between wood and indoor air is restricted, but parquet treated with hard wax oil is also easier to maintain.

 The range of different parquet oils is very diverse.
-The differences between the individual products are in their composition and their service life.
+The differences between the individual products lie in their composition and their life span.

-In contrast to varnish, with oil the gloss level of the parquet can not be changed – oiled floors are always matt – however, the wood can be dyed with special color oils in various shades.
+In contrast to lacquer, oil cannot change the gloss level of the parquet – oiled floors are always matt – but the wood can be stained with special coloured oils in a wide variety of nuances.

 In general, the color of the parquet becomes a trace darker or richer due to the oiling.

-However, parquet can also be oiled whiteby specially pigmented products, which makes the floor a little brighter and appears as freshly sanded.
+However, parquet can be oiled also white with specially pigmented products, which makes the floor slightly lighter and makes it look as if it has been freshly sanded.

-An impregnation of the parquet – and the associated protection against moisture and dirt – is achieved with colored oils justas with conventional colorless parquet oils.
+An impregnation of the parquet – and the associated protection against moisture and dirt – is achieved with coloured oils just as with conventional colourless parquet oils.

-Many parquet manufacturers either offer self-coordinated parquet oils or make product recommendations for suitable oils.
-Therefore, before re-oiling parquet, the manufacturer’s specifications of the respective parquet should be observed.
+Many parquet manufacturers either offer their own coordinated parquet oils or make product recommendations for suitable oils.
+Therefore, before re-oiling parquet, the manufacturer’s instructions for the respective parquet should be observed.

 Oils or waxes?